zishanqin/Symbolic-transfer/Theory_Chart/tut_pre.md

 ### Slide 13
 Let's move on to the probe policy now.

-After we got the auto-types from the auto-encoder, we use the probe policy to classify them into positive and negative symbols.
-Because the auto-coder is essentially extracting the feature patterns out of the image, so it might give us more than one auto-types for one symbol.
-Or less when it comes to dense areas.
+Because the auto-coder is essentially extracting the features out of the image, so it might give us more than one auto-types for one symbol.
+Or less when if the symbols are distributed crowdedly together.

 So we not necessarily going to have a one-to-one correspondence for the auto-types and the pos. and neg. symbols.

 That's why we need to classify them.